Kaiguang/likaiguang-com/notes/i-finished-sql-antipatterns.md

   - SQL
 ---

-I finished reading the book SQL Antipatterns: Avoiding the Pitfalls of Database Programming by Bill Karwin.
+I finished reading the book **SQL Antipatterns: Avoiding the Pitfalls of Database Programming** by _Bill Karwin_.

 The book was very inspirational for someone who's new into the SQL programming world.
 It was from 2010 but surprisingly a lot of the knowledge is still relevant today.